cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

    * Flight details
    * A list of the passengers on the flight
  * The About screen has have a description and image about the application.
- * In any lists throughout the application:
+ * In any lists or references to the item throughout the application:
    * Airports SHALL display as “[Image] [Airport Name] ([IATA])”.
    * Flights SHALL display as “[Number]: [Origin IATA] to [Destination IATA]”.
    * Passengers SHALL display as “[First Name] [Last Name]”.